fmu-dataio 3.0 migration guide¶

 It was previously possible to have a yml-file specifying global input arguments to

-class, and have an environment variable FMU_DATAIO_CONFIG
+the ExportData class, and have an environment variable FMU_DATAIO_CONFIG pointing

 to that file.
 This is no longer possible and it will have no effect if provided.